lehagram/easyMoss_v/README.md

 ____

 easyMoss is written in Python3 and is based on a PYQT5 graphical interface.
-The following esternal libraries need to be installed
+The following esternal libraries are called
 - numpy
 - scipy
 - matplotlib